rjbs/rjbs.github.io/_posts/2013-08-31-thac0-armor-class-saving-throws-skill-and-other-applications-of-the-d20.md

-I've been thinking about this a lot lately as I prepare to switch my 4E campaign to a hacked B/X.  I'm thinking about extending [my list of saving throws](http://rjbs.manxome.org/rubric/entry/1932) to add a few more categories and just using that.
+I've been thinking about this a lot lately as I prepare to switch my 4E campaign to a hacked B/X.  I'm thinking about extending [my list of saving throws]({% post_url 2012-01-06-rationalizing-basic-d-d-saving-throws %}) to add a few more categories and just using that.
 I'm also tempted to just say "we're gonna use FUDGE dice" and bring in FAE-style Approaches, because those seem pretty awesome.